kk289/ML-Neural_Networks_Learning-MATLAB/README.md

 ![hidden](Figure/hidden.jpg)
 Fig. Visualization of hidden units (MaxIter:50, lambda:1)

-We can able to see the changes in the visualizations of the hidden units when we changes the learning parameters *lambda* and *MaxIter*.
+We can able to see the change in the visualizations of the hidden units when we changes the learning parameters *lambda* and *MaxIter*.

 #### MaxIter: 20, Lambda: 0.5, Training Set Accuracy: *86.82*
 ![hidden](Figure/hidden2.jpg)